You Are Salt!March 5, 2019

 Lord, I am so thankful that You called me to be “the salt of the earth.”
 Today I want to step forward and surrender to be the salt of the earth that You intended me to be.
-Help me guard my mouth so that I speak words that bring preservation; words that make life better; words that are bring healing to the sick; words that disinfect and free people who were once were contaminated by evil; words that are filled with protection, safety, and deliverance; and words so faith-filled they create a blessed environment everywhere I go.
+Help me guard my mouth so that I speak words that bring preservation; words that make life better; words that bring healing to the sick; words that disinfect and free people who once were contaminated by evil; words that are filled with protection, safety, and deliverance; and words so faith-filled they create a blessed environment everywhere I go.
 Jesus has called me to be the salt of the earth, and that is exactly what I am going to be!

 I pray this in Jesus’ name!

 I declare that I am what God’s Word says I am — and Jesus called me the salt of the earth, so that is exactly what I am.
 Because of who He is in me, I am a preserving, healing, delivering, life-enhancing force that positively affects every person every place I go.
 It isn’t me, but it’s the Greater One who lives in me that makes such a powerful difference in my environment.
 Because He lives in me, I am able to positively influence everyone my life touches.
 I am the salt of the earth!

 I declare this by faith in Jesus’ name!

 QUESTIONS FOR YOU TO CONSIDER

 - What did you learn new from today’s Sparkling Gem?
 What made the greatest impact on you about what it means to be the salt of the earth?